The 10 Worst U.S. Cities for a Weekend Getaway

 BlackMac/Adobe Miami highway

-Miami is one of the hottest cities in the country to visit, and while the beach is an attractive option, the tourists make it hard to enjoy this location.
+Miami is one of the hottest cities in the country to visit, and while the beach is an attractive option, the crowds make it hard to enjoy this location.

-There’s lots of traffic, plenty of rude tourists from around the world, and very high prices on just about anything.
+There’s lots of traffic, plenty of tourists making it hard to navigate on foot, and very high prices on just about anything.
 The city also isn’t very family-friendly and, though it was once the destination for young people, it’s become much less accessible.

 Miami may be a good destination for spring break, but you’re unlikely to find a weekend of relaxation here.